International Congress on Domestic Animal Breeding Genetics and Husbandry - 2019

-Prof Cathy Dwyer who has been head of the Animal Behaviour and Welfare Research Team at Scotland’s Rural College (SRUC) in Edinburgh since 2011.
+Prof Cathy Dwyer has been head of the Animal Behaviour and Welfare Research Team at Scotland’s Rural College (SRUC) in Edinburgh since 2011.
 Since 2016 Cathy is also the Director of the Jeanne Marchig International Centre for Animal Welfare Education at the Royal (Dick) School of Veterinary Studies at the University of Edinburgh.
-The Centre provides animal welfare education for veterinarians, and other groups, in UK and overseas, particularly in Asia, and seeks to improve the lives of animals through veterinary education.
+The Centre provides animal welfare education for veterinarians, and other groups, in the UK and overseas, particularly in Asia, and seeks to improve the lives of animals through veterinary education.
 The work of the research team at SRUC addresses animal welfare problems and seeks solutions for all the major farmed species, and is one of the largest animal welfare research groups in Europe.
 Cathy’s research interests include maternal behaviour, offspring development and neonatal survival, pain and the welfare of animals kept in extensive management conditions.
-Her work spans fundamental understanding of the biology of behaviour and stress to application in the field where she works closely with advisers and consultants to provide solutions to welfare problems.
-Cathy has a BSc degree in Physiology from University of Bristol and a PhD from Royal Veterinary College, London.
+Her work spans a fundamental understanding of the biology of behaviour and stress to application in the field where she works closely with advisers and consultants to provide solutions to welfare problems.
+Cathy has a BSc degree in Physiology from the University of Bristol and a PhD from Royal Veterinary College, London.
 In 2013 Cathy was awarded the BSAS/RSPCA award for outstanding contribution to animal welfare, and she is a member of the EU Animal Welfare Platform.
 She teaches on the MSc programmes in Applied Animal Behaviour and Welfare, and the online programme in International Animal Welfare Ethics and Law, and is currently supervising 7 PhD students, addressing welfare issues in sheep and horses.
 She has written over 90 refereed articles and book chapters, and is editor of the book 'The Welfare of Sheep'.
 According to Web of Science, his average citations per item is 17

 Prof. Dr. Kaspar BIENEFELD

-Prof. Dr. Kaspar BIENEFELD has got bachelor of Agricultural Science from Bonn University.
-He has got degree, doctor of philosophy from Munich University; he works at Humboldt University since 1997.
+Prof. Dr. Kaspar BIENEFELD has got a bachelor of Agricultural Science from Bonn University.
+He has got a degree, doctor of philosophy from Munich University; he works at Humboldt University since 1997.
 Dr. BIENEFELD currently works at the department Breeding & Behavior, of Bee Research Institute HohenNeuendorf as a director.
-Dr. BIENEFELD is currently involved in various projects spanning genome wide association studies on disease resistance, establishing genomic selection for several traits of interest, long term simulation studies for sustainable genetic progress in small populations, and cryopreservation of honey bee semen.
-Being one of the world leading experts in honey bee breeding, he is involved in several honeybees’ breeding programs, especially for subspecies facing extinction in the Near East.
-He was/is coordinator of various EU and national projects (e.g. SmartBees, with a budget of 6 Mio.
+Dr. BIENEFELD is currently involved in various projects spanning genome-wide association studies on disease resistance, establishing genomic selection for several traits of interest, long term simulation studies for sustainable genetic progress in small populations, and cryopreservation of honey bee semen.
+Being one of the world-leading experts in honey bee breeding, he is involved in several honeybees’ breeding programs, especially for subspecies facing extinction in the Near East.
+He was/is the coordinator of various EU and national projects (e.g. SmartBees, with a budget of 6 Mio.
 Euro which is the biggest EU-funded research project on the sustainability of beekeeping).
 His research resulted in over 250 journal articles and several books and according to Web of Science, his average citations per item is 11.

 Prof. Dr. Muhammad KHALID